Public Courses – Fall 2025

 Instructor: Rabbi Dr. Natan Margalit

-Starting on February 3
+Starting on August 27

 In this course, we will survey the Jewish traditional practices pertaining significant aspects of Jewish life, including Shabbat, Kashrut, and practices concerning the body.
 The course will be organized according to eight different dichotomies intrinsic to the system of applied Halachah (Jewish Law and Custom).
 As we explore such categories as the permitted and the forbidden; the pure and the impure (tahor/tamei); liability and exemption; we will simultaneously frame and examine specific practices pertaining to Shabbat, kashrut, sex, mikveh, tallit and tefillin.
 A major goal of this course is to introduce a Renewal perspective on rabbinic concepts, thus giving students the building blocks to continue learning and using Rabbinic Literature as an integral part of their Jewish outlook and practice.